Budget

 Start with the fixed public costs you can actually know

-Some Rwanda trip costs are public and stable enough to anchor the budget early.
+Some Rwanda trip costs are public and stable enough to use early in the budget.
 The visitors-visa page from Rwanda immigration lists US $50 for a standard single-entry visitor visa and US $70 for multiple entries, while the East Africa tourist visa is listed at US $100.
 The same official immigration material also says many travelers from visa-waiver groupings, including African Union, Commonwealth, and La Francophonie countries, can receive a visa free of charge.

-For wildlife-led trips, the biggest public anchor is still the gorilla permit.
+For wildlife-led trips, the biggest published cost is still the gorilla permit.
 Visit Rwanda continues to list gorilla permits at US $1,500 per person per day for the main public foreign-visitor category, while the canopy walkway in Nyungwe is listed separately at 40 USD for international visitors.
-Those are the kinds of numbers worth locking early because they change the budget before you have even chosen a lodge.
+These are the numbers worth fixing early because they shape the budget before you have even chosen a lodge.

 • Use the visa fee that matches your exact passport status, not the one a different traveler mentioned online.